 Mission

 Hand in Hand is building a just and caring economy starting in our homes and communities.
-We support employers of nannies, house cleaners, home care workers, and attendants, their families and allies to understand that their homes are workplaces.
+We support employers of nannies, house cleaners, home care workers, and attendants, their families and allies to make their homes safe and equitable workplaces.
 We organize people to demand dignity and fairness for domestic workers, and to win public investment in care for families, people with disabilities and older adults.

 Vision